hanshuqiang/EnglishPlan/src/content/posts/VideoCourses/index.md

 ---
-title: Easy English Conversation: SUGGEST & RECOMMEND
+title: "Easy English Conversation: SUGGEST & RECOMMEND"
 published: 2025-01-10
 description: " today we will talk about, suggest and recommend.
 What do these words mean?
 Well, suggest and recommend have the same meaning in English.
 Both mean that we use suggest or recommend.
 When one person wants to tell someone else what they should do.
 We use suggest and recommend to give advice.
 Many learners of English make mistakes."
 image: ""
-tags: []
+# tags: []
 category: VideoCourses
 draft: false
 ---